veets639/TripleX/README.md

 - **Scene Detection**: Uses PySceneDetect to split videos into individual scenes.
 - **Frame Trimming**: Trims a specified number of frames from the beginning of videos.
 - **Frame Analysis**: Analyzes frames extracted from videos using machine learning models for classification and detection.
+- **Dataset Creation**: Facilitates the creation of datasets for training video generation AI models like Mochi LoRA.
 - **Modular Utilities**: Easily add new utilities or downloaders to extend functionality.

 ## Directory Structure